Apostolic Nunciature to Belize

 The Apostolic Nunciature to Belize is an ecclesiastical office of the Catholic Church in Belize.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Port of Spain, Trinidad.
+The title Apostolic Nuncio to Belize is held by the prelate appointed Apostolic Nuncio to Trinidad and Tobago; he resides in Trinidad and Tobago.